glathoud/js.metaret/README.md

 `inline` to write code that is short, expressive AND runs fast.

 In all cases the extended JavaScript is automatically transformed back into fast, 100% standard JavaScript.
+A development environment is provided.

 #### Fast functional calls: Tail metacomposition